Scratch Paper Rules for the GRE: At-Home vs. Test Center

 Sheet of paper in a transparent sheet protector: Another option is to use a single sheet of paper enclosed in a transparent sheet protector.
 This setup allows you to write on the paper with an erasable marker, providing a similar experience to using traditional scratch paper.

 Once you’re done conquering the GRE, you’ll need to show your proctor that you’ve erased all your notes.
-This step ensures that no unauthorized notes or information are carried out of the testing environment.
+This step ensures that no unauthorized information leaves the highly controlled test-taking environment.

 Start by choosing the tool that you feel most comfortable with – either the small desktop whiteboard or the single sheet of paper in a transparent sheet protector.
 Next, take the time to practice with it during your study sessions.
 Train yourself to use the space efficiently, develop strategies for notation, and become proficient at erasing your work quickly and completely.

-Whichever note-taking tool you end up using on your online GRE, your success hinges on your understanding of the concepts, your problem-solving skills, and your dedication to practice.
-So, embrace the change, make the most of these new note-taking tools, and power forward toward your GRE goals.
+Whichever note-taking tool you end up using on the GRE, your success hinges on your understanding of the concepts, problem-solving skills, and dedication to practice.

 Author